LabVIEW Consultants / LabVIEW Programming Services | LabVIEW System Integration

 Benefits

-- Ability to obtain the internal state of the controller FPGA via the LVDS communication link.
+• Ability to interact with the internal state of the controller FPGA via the LVDS communication link.

 System Overview